mnpjs/mnp/documentary/4-templates/1-scripts.md

 In addition, there are replacements that are used without braces:

-- `mnp`: the name of the package.
+- `mnp`: the name of the package, e.g., `hello-world`.
-- `my-new-package`: the full name with the scope.
+- `my-new-package`: the full name with the scope, e.g., `@example/hello-world`.
-- `myNewPackage`: camel-cased name, no capital.
+- `myNewPackage`: camel-cased name, no first capital, e.g., `helloWorld`.
-- `MyNewPackage`: camel-cased name, starts with capital.
+- `MyNewPackage`: camel-cased name, starts with capital, e.g., `HelloWorld`.